-Peanut butter is packed with protein, the most filling of the three macronutrients — protein, carbs, and fat.
-In fact, research shows that adding peanut butter to your diet can help reduce hunger and maintain a healthy body weight (
+Peanut butter is packed with protein, the most filling of the three macronutrients (protein, carbs, and fat).
+In fact,

-Be sure to choose natural peanut butter that only contains peanuts and salt on the ingredient list and use the recommended serving size of 2 tablespoons (32 grams) to avoid excess calorie consumption.
+Be sure to choose natural peanut butter that only contains peanuts and salt on the ingredients list, and use the recommended serving size of 2 tablespoons (32 grams) to avoid high calorie consumption.

 A small apple served with 2 tablespoons (32 grams) of peanut butter has around 267 calories.

-Hard-boiled eggs are a portable and convenient snack that pairs well with other healthy foods like vegetables, fruits, nuts, and cheese.
+Hard-boiled eggs are a portable and convenient snack that pairs well with other nutritious foods, like vegetables, fruits, nuts, and cheese.

-To make homemade energy balls, simply pulse the following in a food processor:
+To make homemade energy balls, pulse the following ingredients in a food processor:

 - 1/4 cup (32 grams) of cashews